robotframework/SeleniumLibrary/README.rst

     pip install --pre --upgrade robotframework-seleniumlibrary

-Running this command installs also the latest Selenium version.
+Running this command installs also the latest Selenium and Robot Framework versions, but you still need to install `browser drivers`_ separately.
 Notice that the ``--pre`` option is needed to get the current SeleniumLibrary, not the `old SeleniumLibrary`_, until the final SeleniumLibrary 3.0 is released.
 The ``--upgrade`` option can be omitted when installing the